 1. Analysis of difference images, with the goal of detecting and characterizing astrophysical phenomena revealed by their time-dependent nature.
 The detection of supernovae superimposed on bright extended galaxies is an example of this analysis.
 The processing will be done on nightly or daily basis and result in Level 1 data products.
 Level 1 products will include difference images, catalogs of sources detected in difference images (DIASources), astrophysical objects these are associated to (DIAObjects), and Solar System objects (SSObjects).
-The
+The catalogs will be entered into the Level 1 database and made available in near real time.
+Notifications ("alerts") about new DIASources will be issued using community-accepted standards within 60 seconds of observation.
+Level 1 data products are discussed in § 3.

-&lt;sup>5The LSST has adopted the nomenclature by which single-epoch detections of astrophysical objects are called sources.
+&lt;sup>4The LSST has adopted the nomenclature by which single-epoch detections of astrophysical objects are called sources.
 The reader is cautioned that this nomenclature is not universal: some surveys call detections what LSST calls sources, and use the term sources for what LSST calls objects.

-&lt;sup>6SSObjects used to be called "Moving Objects" in previous versions of the LSST Data Products baseline.
+&lt;sup>5SSObjects used to be called "Moving Objects" in previous versions of the LSST Data Products baseline.
 The name is potentially confusing as high-proper motion stars are moving objects as well.
-A more accurate distinction is the one between objects inside and outside of the Solar System.
+A